Reducing Your Risk of Heart Disease When You Have Diabetes

 Begin by finding ways to incorporate extra movement into your day—walk briskly, take the stairs instead of the elevator, or park a little farther away from your destination than usual.
 Start slowly and build up your strength and endurance.
 Being physically active can be very enjoyable, and it’s good for your overall physical and mental health.

 Talk to your doctor before you start any fitness plan.

 Eating a healthy diet, reducing your calorie intake, and increasing your physical activity will all help you lose weight if needed.
-Weight loss and increased activity can also increase your healthy HDLs.
+Weight loss and increased activity can also increase your healthy HDL.
 Consider talking to a dietitian who can help you with meal planning to make the transition easier.

 If you are thinking about quitting , there are many smoking cessation programs and support groups which can help you.
 The benefits of quitting are both immediate and long-lasting.

 Educate yourself about diabetes and and heart disease, and how you can control it.
 There are many sources of information and organizations dedicated to managing and preventing this disease.
 Work closely with your healthcare team to monitor your health and help you address your individual health issues.

 - Michael Woods, MD

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.